lechu445/LightXmlWriter/README.md

 * LightXmlWriter has better performance than XmlWriter

-LightXmlWriter is about 5x faster and generates less allocations than XmlWriter because of methods overloads that don't need conversion to string before.
+LightXmlWriter is about 2x faster and generates less allocations than XmlWriter because of methods overloads that don't need conversion to string before.

-* LightXmlWriter produces more compreesed self-closed xml tags
+* LightXmlWriter produces more compressed self-closed xml tags

 The compressed version does not contain space before closing singn.
 It is still valid XML.